Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory

-In this paper, we study Lagrangian correspondences between Hilbert spaces.
-A main focus is the question when the composition of two Lagrangian correspondences is again Lagrangian.
+\Abstract{In this paper, we study Lagrangian correspondences between Hilbert spaces.
+A~main focus is the question when the composition of two Lagrangian correspondences is again Lagrangian.
 Our answer leads in particular to a well-defined composition law in a category of Lagrangian correspondences respecting given polarizations of the Hilbert spaces involved.
-We also discuss versions of this category where everything is equipped with an action of a Clifford algebra.
-As an application, we construct a functorial field theory on geometric spin manifolds with values in this category of Lagrangian correspondences, which can be viewed as a formal Wick rotation of the theory associated to a free fermionic particle in a curved spacetime.
+As an application, we construct a functorial field theory on geometric spin manifolds with values in this category of Lagrangian correspondences, which can be viewed as a formal Wick rotation of the theory associated to a free fermionic particle in a curved spacetime.}